How often do you feel completely alone in the world?

 The verse describes how the wife of his master Potifar attempts to seduce Joseph on many occasions.
-Each time however, he resists her approach.
+Each time to he resists her approach.
 Then one day with Joseph alone in the house, “She grabbed him by his clothes, saying, “Sleep with me!”

 The lesson for all of us is most powerful as it is relevant.
 We all have our moments when we feel dejected because we have been rejected.
-Sometimes by those whom we thought were our closest friends, which make things especially difficult.
+Sometimes by those whom we thought were our closest friends.
+Which make things especially difficult.
 We feel alone in the world with no one whom we can trust.

 In times like these we must visualize the image of our “father” or “grandfather”.